UWC Atlantic is a happy, friendly community of young people and adults, who show a great deal of care for, and respect of, each other.

 Students can access their second year Peer Listeners for additional support and the “student voice” has representation from each house through various student councils.

-From Monday to Friday during the ‘school day’, students are supervised mainly by teachers, with the teacher to student ratios being about 1:8 for IB students.
+From Monday to Friday during the ‘College day’, students are supervised mainly by teachers, with the teacher to student ratios being about 1:8 for IB students.
 During evenings and weekends, students are supervised by pastoral staff.
 There are typically 12 members of staff on duty most evenings of the week (including weekends).
 During the daytime on the weekends there are six members of staff on duty.
 During the night, pastoral care is provided by two members of Night Staff.